ravindu644/Android-Kernel-Tutorials/README.md

 <img src="./screenshots/2.png">

-**Note:** You should change the extracted directory permission to fix read-only errors when editing stuffs.
+**Note:** It's a good idea to give the entire kernel directory 755 permission to remove those read-only error from files and folders, this prevents issues when editing files and upstreaming the kernel.

 **Run this command to fix it:**